SimpliVity report shows hyperconvergence growing faster than ever

 The 2016 State of Hyperconverged Infrastructure Market report, conducted by ActualTech Media and commissioned by SimpliVity, shows that hyperconvergence is the new trend in enterprise infrastructure management.

-Hyperconverged infrastructure uses multiple data centre services to virtually conduct an 'appliance form' factor.
+Hyperconverged infrastructure uses multiple data center services to virtually conduct an 'appliance form' factor.
 This, according to the company, results in a less complicated system that reduces costs while increasing virtual workload speeds and improving operational efficiency.

 The survey comprised IT professionals in more than 1000 medium and large enterprises, including 124 from Australia and New Zealand.